holidaycheck/tech-blog/_posts/2018-01-03-testing-reducers.md

 what we are actually changing.
 It helps a lot in case of reducers that contain some more logic behind setting variables since there is no need to read more code beside the test itself.

+## Exporting initialState

 Another careless thing we did was exporting initial (default) state from reducer.
 It has been exported for test purposes, see code example below.
-I will also add a test for `CHANGE_LANGUAGE` action type as it is influenced as well.
+Let's add a test for `CHANGE_LANGUAGE` action type as it is influenced as well.

 ```javascript
 /**